 The army has seized power in Dahmoey in the West African country's fifth coup since it became independent from France in 1960.

-The army has seized power in Dahmoey in the West African country's fifth coup since it became independent from France in 1960.
+Background: The army has seized power in Dahmoey in the West African country's fifth coup since it became independent from France in 1960.
 The coup, which was announced in Cotonou on Thursday, came less than a month before French President Georges Pompidou is due to visit the country.

 The coup was headed by paratroop Major Mathieu Kerekou, Deputy Chief, of the Armed Forces.
 He was a leading figure in a previous coup in 1967.
 First signs of the coup came soon after noon when soldiers began occupying strategic points in Cotonou, particularly around the Presidential palace where the cabinet was believed to have been in session.
 Later some shooting was heard.